Hell and High Water (1954 film): Production

 Alfred Newman's majestic musical theme was reused from the film The Fighting Lady.
 Stock footage from this film also appeared in Fox's Voyage to the Bottom of the Sea TV series.

 This was the feature film debut of Darryl F. Zanuck's mistress Bella Darvi, whose stage surname was a combination of Zanuck's first name and that of his wife Virginia.

 Charles Boyer was originally cast in the role as Professor Montel, which later went to actor Victor Francen.

 Zanuck often screened the film in CinemaScope to directors who had reservations about working in the widescreen process to demonstrate why its use should not be limited to just epics.

 Reception

-The film was a box office success in the United States and abroad, particularly Germany.
+The film was a box office success in the United States and abroad, particularly West Germany.
 Later, when Fuller was filming a cameo in Steven Spielberg's 1941, Spielberg showed him that he carried a print of Hell and High Water in the trunk of his car.

 Initially, France banned the film on political grounds.
 It also banned Soviet political films.
 A number of European countries were sensitive to films with political themes and refused to grant them exhibition permits, avoiding the ire of the U.S. and the Soviet Union.

+In his autobiography, Fuller called it his least favorite of his films, although he noted that it was not a "stinker" but merely one that he had not originated in terms of story.